Apantesis parthenice (Wm. Kirby, 1837)

 This species feeds on general herbaceous vegetation, particularly Asteraceae.

-Grammia parthenice is single brooded.
+Apantesis parthenice is single brooded.
 Adults have been collected from mid June to late August in the Pacific Northwest with most records from July.
-According to Schmidt (2009) this species flies a few weeks later than G. virgo where the two species occur together.
+According to Schmidt (2009) this species flies a few weeks later than A. virgo where the two species occur together.